 Of course, before using any advanced health hacks, you’ll want to ensure you’re taking care of the fundamentals.
 Eat a well-balanced and nutritional diet, get plenty of sleep, stay hydrated, and exercise regularly.

 If you’re already doing these things, red light therapy may work quite well, depending on your goal.
-However, you should always consult with your healthcare provider before attempting to treat any medical conditions with at-home treatment.
+However, you should always consult with your healthcare provider before attempting to address any medical conditions with at-home treatment.

 Does Red Light Therapy Work?
 FAQs